SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 // boolean (code-block-then) /E (code-block-else)
 - If the condition is true, then `code-block-then` is executed.
 - Otherwise, `code-block-else` is executed.
+- if you need for if... else then you can nest it, you cannot use /E twice or more in one line

 eg
 ```